In Ukraine, limbs lost and lives devastated in an instant

 The injuries to mother and daughter were devastating.
 Yana lost two legs, one just above the ankle, the other higher up her shin.
 Natasha lost her left leg below the knee.

 Yarik was uninjured and has been reunited with his mother and sister.
-The children’s father died of cancer several years ago, and their stepfather is fighting at the front.
+The children’s father had died of cancer several years ago, and their stepfather is fighting at the front.
 So now the little boy cares for his mother and sister, running around the hospital corridors, fetching wheelchairs and bringing food.

 Natasha still struggles to comprehend what happened.